QuiteAFancyEmerald/Holy-Unblocker/README.md

 - `g.html` : Games page, help from @BinBashBanana and @kinglalu.
 - `info.html` : WIP Documentation
 - `d.html` : Links to an external subdomain with proxied discord.
 May need to refresh.
-- `e.html` : Links to an external subdomain with PyDodge B. Created by OlyB from a modified Via Proxy.
-- `gold.html` : Games page for flash games, credits given to @BinBashBanana and Titanium Network for its assets.
+- `gold.html` : Games page, credits given to @BinBashBanana and Titanium Network for its assets.
 - `i.html` : Information regarding Settings Menu page.
 Added this in for standard users.
 - `t.html` : Terms of Services, AUP and Privacy Policy page.
-- `k.html` : An iframe version of Krunker with keyword changes.
+- `k.html` : An iframe version of Krunker.
 Can be removed if not needed.
 - `yt.html` : An iframe of Youtube running off of the locally hosted Alloy Proxy.
-### Structure Information
-- `/public/` : The physical site base of Holy Unblocker goes here.
-Do not delete or modify `/utils` as its needed for Alloy.

-#### Details of `/public`
-- `/expr` is used for important proxy scripts.
-- `/archive/` and `/css` is used for game related assets and pages.
--  `/assets/` is used for various assets for CSS, JS and Bootstrap.

-#### Scripts located in `/expr`
-- `[Proxy Initial]bp.js` is used for future implementation of Cookie Auth and navigation to external proxies.
-Must be located in the <body> tag.
-- `[Proxy Initial]load.js` is used for initializing the bp script(s).
-Must be located in the <head> tag.

-#### Details of `auth.js`
-- Will be used for the implementation of Cookie Authorization

 ## Future Additions
 - Cookie Authorization